cran/BacenAPI/README.md

 ## Overview
 This simple library allows users to access Brazil Central Bank (BACEN) data by interacting with its API.
 The library consists of three main R scripts that work together:

-1. **Bacen_URL**: Generates the URL where the data is available.
+1. **bacen_URL**: Generates the URL where the data is available.
-2. **Bacen_API**: Connects with the BACEN API, extracts the requested information, and converts it to a readable format.
+2. **bacen_series**: Retrieves data from multiple Central Bank series, given a vector of series IDs and corresponding names.
-3. **Bacen_series**: Retrieves data from multiple Central Bank series, given a vector of series IDs and corresponding names.
+3. **bacen_search**: Searches for financial indicator series by keyword.

 This README provides a detailed guide on how to use each function.